psychofield256/GamerProject/python/README.md

 This is the python version of the Gamer Project.

 ## Requirements
-The needed libraries is json, the default python lib.
+Currently, the needed libraries are :
+* ruamel.yaml (Pyaml works too, but by changing YAML\_PARSING\_LIB in constants.py),
+* pygame,
+* pytmx,
+* easydict (really small.
+I think every pythonist should know what is it)

 The game was made in python 3.5, but I didn't use any specific 3.5 functionnality, and every 3.x should work

 ## Config
+I used json files before, but I choosed to use yaml instead (easier to write)
 ### Equipments
-In json files, if you want to add new equipments, you have to write:
+In yml files, if you want to add new equipments, you have to write:
+In yaml files, the files are organized like this:

 ```json
 {